dragalge/UmaGPT/README.md

 Like the title says, this is a simple auto training for Umamusume.

 To support the creator and the current contributors, use these links:
-  - Give thanks to the creator of project [Samsul Panjul](https://ko-fi.com/samsulpanjul)
+  - Thanks to the creator of project [Samsul Panjul](https://ko-fi.com/samsulpanjul)
-  - Give thanks to the current maintainer and developer [CrazyIvanTR](https://buymeacoffee.com/crazyivantr)
+  - Thanks to the current maintainer and developer [CrazyIvanTR](https://buymeacoffee.com/crazyivantr)

-We do not expect compensation but it helps motivate the development to see people join the Discord, present new ideas, give thanks and support monetarily.

 This project is inspired by [shiokaze/UmamusumeAutoTrainer](https://github.com/shiokaze/UmamusumeAutoTrainer)